 It happens more and more, as the traffic and stress of daily life seems to only increase.
 As a result, people become agitated in traffic, which results in a lot of mindless negativity.

 Just search YouTube for the term “road rage” and you can watch hours of footage of people lacking emotional self-awareness.

 I want to show you one of the most memorable examples I’ve ever seen.
 It’s quite long, but worth the watch!
 It might even make you laugh…

 It’s sad to think about how this situation could’ve been easily avoided if one of these 2 gentlemen had a little more sense of emotional self-awareness.

-I'm not saying who's right or wrong here, I'm just saying that this situation should have been defused by one of them.
+I’m not saying who’s right or wrong here, I’m just saying that this situation could have easily been avoided by one of them.

 Instead, you now have a situation where nobody wins.

 That brings me to the next section of this article.
 What are the benefits of training your emotional self-awareness?

 So we’ve discussed some examples of emotional self-awareness.
 You should have a pretty clear idea of what this concept is about.